danielsidev/php_mysql/README.md

 #PHP with MySQL
-A small application to show how to connect PHP with MYSQL and how create a CRUD generic
+A small web application to show how to connect PHP with MYSQL using PDO and how create a CRUD generic

 #Description
 A small web application in PHP 5. * OO to demonstrate how